arifeensaeed99/notes-ml-app/README.md

 # notes-ml-app
-This is a Streamlit application in Python and SQL built to use Machine Learning and Natural Language Processing technisques to add and auto-classify your notes and tasks, give prediction analyses of your note-task categories, track them via a local SQLite3 Database in the background, employ functionality to Update, Read and Delete notes/tasks, and finally include useful reports and metrics.
-Complete with weather and user log-in and sign-in functionality as of V7 - 6/27/22.
-Currently the highest test accuracy is ~ 91%!
+This is a Streamlit application in Python and SQL built to use Machine Learning and Natural Language Processing technisques to add and auto-classify your notes and tasks, give better prediction analyses of your note-task categories, track them via a Heroku-spun SQLite3 Database in the background, employ functionality to Update, Read and Delete notes/tasks, and finally include useful reports and metrics.
+Complete with weather and user log-in and sign-in functionality as of V8 - 6/29/22.
+Currently the highest test accuracy is ~ 87%!

 # Required Files
 1 setup.sh